 Preheat the oven to 325˚.

-Using a rubber spatula, mix the chickpea flour, all the seeds, za’atar seasoning and salt together in a bowl.
+Using a rubber spatula, mix the 1 & 1/3rd cup chickpea flour, 1/2 cup each pumpkin, sunflower, flax and sesame seeds, 3 tablespoons za’atar seasoning and 1 tablespoon kosher salt together in a bowl.

-Add the water and olive oil and blend until well combined with the spatula.
+Add 2/3rds cup water and 1/4 cup olive oil and blend until well combined with the spatula.
 The mixture will be a little bit wet.
 Let it sit for 5 minutes to allow the chickpea flour to absorb some of the extra liquid.

 Divide the dough roughly in half.
-Working with one half at a time, press the cracker dough down on a silpat or piece of parchment paper.
-Then add another silpat or piece of parchment paper on top, and using a rolling pin, roll the dough as thinly as possible.
-It should take up almost the entire piece of parchment or silpat, you can stop rolling when you have an inch of space on all sides (f you are using a silpat, the dark border is an inch wide).
+Working with one half at a time, press the cracker dough down on a piece of parchment paper or a silpat.
+Then add another piece of parchment paper on top, and using a rolling pin, roll the dough as thinly as possible.
+It should take up almost the entire piece of parchment, you can stop rolling when you have an inch of space on all sides (f you are using a silpat, the dark border is an inch wide).
 Sometimes I have to pinch parts off sides that have too much dough and fill in areas that don’t have enough.
 I do this until I have a thin, even rectangle.
 Repeat with the other half of the dough.

 Bake the crackers in the oven for 12 minutes and then rotate the pans 180 degrees and swap their position in the oven, so that they bake more evenly.
 Bake for another 12 minutes then remove the crackers from the oven.